Haras (unit): Weapon

 Accounts concerning the haras mentioned that its members were armed with lances or short spears called hirab (plural of harba) and iron clubs or maces called umud.
 Other accounts also said that the members used whips.
 The chiefs commonly used swords, and their appointment occasionally were accompanied by ceremonially receiving a sword.
 The chiefs were also reported to use chains as instrument for torture.

 Function

 The main role of the haras was to act as the personal bodyguards of the caliphs.
 Haras members were known to guard the caliph even during private meetings, at night and during prayers at the mosque.

 Occasionally, they were also used by the reigning caliph to intimidate political opposition.
-For example, when Muawiyah demanded that individuals accept his son Yazid as his successor and pledge allegiance to him, haras members were sent to intimidate reluctant individuals.
-Yazid was also reported to have sent some haras members to Abdullah ibn Zubair to ensure Abdullah's allegiance.
+For example, when Mu'awiya demanded that individuals accept his son Yazid as his successor and pledge allegiance to him, haras members were sent to intimidate reluctant individuals.
+Yazid was also reported to have sent some haras members to Abd Allah ibn al-Zubayr to ensure his allegiance.